michaelmelita1/11Cam15/README.md

 Thanks to Flylarb for helping fix the zoom platter feature for iOS 15

-Thanks to Muirey03 whose tweak libMRYLIC provided the reboot code
+Thanks to Poomsmart whose tweak 60fps provided the cache refresh code

 Thanks to u/lilacvibes_ whose code was used to detect camera mode